The Year of Intelligent Tigers

 The Year of Intelligent Tigers is a BBC Books original novel written by Kate Orman and based on the long-running British science fiction television series Doctor Who.
 It features the Eighth Doctor, Fitz and Anji.
+It was also reprinted in 2011, along with a few other books in the series.

 Synopsis

 The alien world of Hitchemus is known for its animal sanctuaries and the musical talents of the citizens.
 Now the animals have escaped, a hurricane is threatening everyone and the humans do not want the Doctor's assistance.
 His companions are left to deal with the situation when the Doctor vanishes into the wild.